Skip to Main Content

 Copyright Capability program (Workday)

 Are you using library resources, materials from the web, video, images and other copyright works in your online teaching?
-Learn about copyright and applying best practice to your teaching activities and discover useful resources in the Copyright Capability program (Workday).
+Learn about copyright and applying best practice to your teaching activities and discover useful resources in our Copyright Capability program in Workday.